IBM-Bluemix-Docs/va/va_index.md

   |Debian|[Debian security announcements ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://lists.debian.org/debian-security-announce/)|
   |Red Hat Enterprise Linux (RHEL)|[Red Hat Product Errata ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://access.redhat.com/errata/#/)|
   |Ubuntu|[Ubuntu Security Notices ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ubuntu.com/usn/)|
   {: caption="Table 1.
-Docker base images that Vulnerability Advisor checks for vulnerable packages" caption-side="top"}
+Supported Docker base images that Vulnerability Advisor checks for vulnerable packages" caption-side="top"}

-**Application Configurations**

-Lists application settings for the image that are nonsecure.
-The information in the **CORRECTIVE ACTION** column describes how to improve security

-**Security Report**

-In the Registry dashboard, the **SECURITY REPORT** column displays the status of your repositories.
+### Configuration issues
+{: #app_configurations}

+Configuration issues are potential security issues that are related to how an app is set up.
+Many of the reported problems can be fixed by updating your Dockerfile.
+{:shortdesc}

-Vulnerability Advisor checks for known vulnerabilities in configuration settings for the following types of application:
+Images are scanned only if they are based on an operating system that is supported by Vulnerability Advisor.
+Vulnerability Advisor checks the configuration settings for the following types of apps:
 -   MySQL
 -   NGINX
 -   Apache

-The report identifies good cloud security practices for your images.
-You can access a full list of the security and configuration issues that are checked by Vulnerability Advisor.

-The Vulnerability Advisor dashboard provides an overview and assessment of the security for an image.

-To find out more about the Vulnerability Advisor dashboard, see [Reviewing a vulnerability report ](#va_reviewing).